-Intrapartum complications are a substantial cause of morbidity and occasionally mortality.
-They may be devastating to women and her child and costly to health care systems.
-Some are preventable, though their prevention may require a change in systems and individual behavior.
-The aviation debriefing concept and tools performed via a smartphone application in the current study, can be successfully adapted to other delivery wards, may decrease errors and was proved neither costly nor lengthy.
+Intrapartum complications are a substantial cause of morbidity and, occasionally, mortality.
+They may be devastating to a woman and her child and costly to health care systems.
+Some of these complications are preventable.
+However, their prevention may require a change in systems and individual behavior.
+The aviation debriefing concept, and the three questions presented via a smartphone application have the potential to be successfully adapted to other delivery wards.
+This is because they not only decrease errors, but these tools have also been shown to be cost-effective, efficient and easily generalizable to other clinical settings.

 References